Reassessing the gallium anomaly using self-consistent electron wave functions: Determination of the neutrino capture cross section

 The ground-state neutrino-induced IBD cross section of the process $\nu_e + ^{71}\textrm{Ga} \to \, ^{71}{\textrm{Ge}} + e^-$ can be written as\footnote{Natural units with $\hbar = c = 1$ are used throughout.} \cite{BahcallRevModPhys, Bahcall:1997eg,Bahcall:book,Bahcall1964}

-where $G_F$ is the Fermi constant, $V_{ud}$ is the CKM matrix element~\cite{ParticleDataGroup:2024cfk}, $g_A=1.2764$ is the axial-vector coupling constant~\cite{PERKEO3}, $\Omega_e$ and $\Omega_\nu$ are normalization volumes and $J_\text{Ga}=3/2$ is the nuclear spin of gallium.
+where $G_F$ is the Fermi constant, $V_{ud}$ is the Cabibbo-Kobayashi-Maskawa matrix element~\cite{ParticleDataGroup:2024cfk}, \mbox{$g_A=1.2764$} is the axial-vector coupling constant~\cite{PERKEO3}, $\Omega_e$ and $\Omega_\nu$ are normalization volumes and $J_\text{Ga}=3/2$ is the nuclear spin of gallium.
 The momentum of the electron is indicated by $p_e$, while $E_e$ is the energy of the emitted electron, which is related to the $Q$-value of the process, $Q_\text{EC}$, and to the energy of the absorbed neutrinos by $E_e = E_\nu - Q_\text{EC} + m_e - 0.09\,\text{keV}$.\footnote{Following Ref.~\cite{Bahcall:1997eg}, we consider a small correction of \mbox{0.09 keV} representing the energy lost during the electronic rearrangement.} Finally, the sum runs over the different possible electron energies, $E_e^j$, weighted by the corresponding branching ratio, $\mathcal{B}(E^j_e)$, of the neutrino source employed in gallium experiments.
 The term $\mathcal{H}_j^{\rm IBD}$ represents the matrix element of the transition and incorporates the involved lepton, $\psi$, and nuclear, $\Psi$, wave functions, and the Gamow-Teller Hamiltonian, $\hat{H}_{\text{GT}}$. \\ In the literature, it is common practice to assume that the neutrino can be considered to be a plane wave normalized in such a way to cancel $\Omega_\nu$ in Eq.~(\ref{eq:sigma_IBD}), and that the electron wave functions vary slowly within the nuclear volume.
-Therefore, the latter can be factored out by considering its value at a specific distance $r_0$, usually chosen to be $r_0=0$ or $r_0=R_{\rm box}$, where $R_{\rm box}$ represents the equivalent box density radius, namely $R_{\rm box}=\sqrt{5/3}\,R_{\rm ch}$, with $R_{\rm ch}$ the nuclear charge radius.
-In this way, one can isolate the IBD nuclear matrix element, $\mathcal{M}^{\rm IBD}_{\rm nuc}$,\footnote{In the literature, the nuclear matrix element is often referred to in terms of the Gamow-Teller strength \mbox{$B_{\rm GT}=|\mathcal{M}_{\rm nuc}|^2/(2 J+1)$}.}
+Therefore, the latter can be factored out by considering its value at a specific distance $r_0$, usually chosen to be $r_0=0$ or $r_0=R_{\rm box}$, where $R_{\rm box}$ represents the equivalent box density radius, namely, $R_{\rm box}=\sqrt{5/3}\,R_{\rm ch}$, with $R_{\rm ch}$ being the nuclear charge radius.
+In this way, one can isolate the IBD nuclear matrix element, $\mathcal{M}^{\rm IBD}_{\rm nuc}$,\footnote{In the literature, the nuclear matrix element is often referred to in terms of the Gamow-Teller strength \mbox{$B_{\rm GT}=|\mathcal{M}_{\rm nuc}|^2/(2 J+1)$}, with $J$ being the total angular momentum of the initial nuclear state}.

 where